 How To Taste Tea During A Tea Ceremony

 In our previous post, we’ve broken down the steps to actually tasting the finish of a tea.
 It’s a somewhat acquired skill, so don’t fret if you can’t pick up on it from your first tea ritual!

 It’s much like decoding the many scents and aromas of a particular tea.
-First, you might find yourself drinking a complex tea like a ripe pu-erh… Oh, how many notes it acquires after years of fermentation and aging!
+First, you might find yourself drinking a complex tea like a Raw Pu-erh… Oh, how many notes it acquires after years of aging and maturing!
 Well, during your first ceremony, you might say, “this tea is so pleasantly woody!”.
 However, with each subsequent tea ceremony, you’ll find yourself picking up on all kinds of flavor and aroma profiles.
-For example, tobacco, honey, molasses, dried figs, ripe apricots, pine, heavy cream, cinnamon… How boundaryless is the imagination of a well-trained palate!
+For example, tobacco, honey, molasses, dried figs, ripe apricots, pine, heavy cream, cinnamon… How boundary-less is the imagination of a well-trained palate!

 So, really, the best suggestion we got for you is to pick up a notebook, brew yourself some tea, ideally gong fu style in this situation, and taste away!
 It’s important to write down everything you experience and sense along the way.
 Kind of like a dream journal… The more you write down, the more you will remember each time!

 Remember, if you want to focus on the finish, this will be everything you feel and taste after you have already swallowed the tea.
 Does your throat feel itchy?
 Maybe a little parched?
 How about pleasantly coated in something like a honey and butter concoction?
 These are all various accents of the Hui Gan!